 OVERALL PROJECT ENHANCEMENT.
-The Project Sponsors commit to ongoing monitoring and reporting of potential effects of the Project, including for example, traffic entering the Manhattan CBD, taxi/FHV vehicle-miles traveled in the Manhattan CBD; transit ridership from providers across the region; bus speeds within the CBD; air quality and emissions trends; parking; and Project revenue.
+The Project Sponsors commit to ongoing monitoring and reporting of potential effects on the Project, including for example, traffic entering the Manhattan CBD, taxi/FHV vehicle-miles traveled in the Manhattan CBD; transit ridership from providers across the region; bus speeds within the CBD; air quality and emissions trends; parking; and Project revenue.
 Data will be collected in advance and after implementation of the Project.
 A formal report on the effects of the Project will be issued one year after implementation and then every two years.
-In addition, a reporting website will make data, analysis, and visualizations available in open data format to the greatest extent [practicable].
+In addition, a reporting website will make data, analysis, and visualizations available in open data format to the greatest extent possible.
 Updates will be provided on at least a bi-annual basis as data becomes available and analysis is completed.
-[This data will also be used to support an adaptive management approach to monitoring the efficacy of mitigation, and adjustments as warranted.]